"Hey, Marina! Got any plans for the holidays?"

 "No rush, no rush."
 He shrugged and waved a hand.
 The man spoke fast, and with an accent she'd never heard, making it so she could only pick out some of the words.
 "Honest — wanted to see what you were doing... don't get — here doing — wanted to see for myself."

-It took her a second to puzzle out his words, but she smiled and answered as best she could.
+It took her a second to puzzle out some of his words, but she smiled and answered as best she could.
 "Ah, yes!
 I bring mine own tools!"
-To be fair, calling them her tools was a bit inaccurate, since they technically belonged to the Domes engineer who's bag she stole.
+Calling them her tools was a bit inaccurate, since they technically belonged to the Domes engineer who's bag she stole.
+Not like they're going to be using them again though.
 "Why do you keep...
 Rust it, I forgot the word.
 "Euh... old metal around here?"

 "That?
 Oh, we do sculpt — lessons every few months'er'so.
 Do a — down the — edges, and makes great —" In the lingering silence, his gaze slid over to her project.
 "What're working on there?"